ericlfrey/INDIVIDUAL-PROJECT-sorting-hat/README.md

 # Sorting Hat
 This was a project for the NSS Front End Web Dev program.
 Welcome to Hogwarts!
 All new students must be sorted into a House.
 This program allows the user to add students to be randomly assigned to the 4 different Hogwarts houses.
 If the student is expelled, then they are sent to join Voldemort's army.
-They can then be deleted from the app by using the Unspeakable curse!!!
+From there, they can seek redemption and be readmitted into Hogwarts.
+If they fall victim of the Unspeakable Curse, they can be resurrected back into the school, retaining their orignal House.
+There is also an edit feature where the student's name, House, and student/Death Eater status can be edited.

 [View App](https://elfrey-sorting-hat-project.netlify.app/)